marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-testing-with-a-mocking-framework-ef6-onwards.md

 ## Testing non-query scenarios

-That’s all we need to do to start testing non-query methods.
+That?s all we need to do to start testing non-query methods.
 The following test uses Moq to create a context.
-It then creates a DbSet\<Blog\> and wires it up to be returned from the context’s Blogs property.
-Next, the context is used to create a new BlogService which is then used to create a new blog – using the AddBlog method.
+It then creates a DbSet\<Blog\> and wires it up to be returned from the context?s Blogs property.
+Next, the context is used to create a new BlogService which is then used to create a new blog ? using the AddBlog method.
 Finally, the test verifies that the service added a new Blog and called SaveChanges on the context.

 ```
 using Microsoft.VisualStudio.TestTools.UnitTesting;